Imposter Syndrome: Is “Fake It Till You Make It” Really the Best Approach?

 What is imposter syndrome?

 Imposter syndrome is a psychological phenomenon where a person doubts their abilities, skills, or accomplishments—so much so that they feel like they’re going to be exposed as a fraud or undeserving of their success.
-This feeling persists no matter how much evidence that person is given to the contrary that proves that they deserve to be in the position or situation that they’re in.
+This feeling persists no matter how much evidence that person is given to the contrary that proves they’re deserving of the position or situation that they’re in.

 Some of the most common signs of imposter syndrome include: